ISI-apex/hpsc-bsp/README.md

 Before starting the Yocto build, ensure that your system has python3 installed, which is needed to run bitbake.

-For example to perform a build, then create the SDK:
+For example to perform a build and create the SDK:

-	./build-hpsc-yocto.sh -a fetch -a build
-	./build-hpsc-yocto.sh -a populate_sdk
+	./build-hpsc-yocto.sh

-The generated files needed to run QEMU are located in: `${WORKING_DIR}/work/poky_build/tmp/deploy/images/hpsc-chiplet`.
+The generated files needed to run QEMU are located in: `${WORKING_DIR}/work/hpsc-yocto-hpps/poky_build/tmp/deploy/images/hpsc-chiplet`.
 Specifically:

 1. `arm-trusted-firmware.bin` - the Arm Trusted Firmware binary